gane83/NewPipe/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- This checklist is COMPULSORY.
 The first box has been checked for you to show you how it is done. -->

 - [x] I am using the latest version - x.xx.x <!-- Check https://github.com/TeamNewPipe/NewPipe/releases -->
-- [ ] I checked, but didn't find any duplicates (open OR closed) of this issue in the repo. <!-- Seriously, check.
+- [x] I checked, but didn't find any duplicates (open OR closed) of this issue in the repo. <!-- Seriously, check.
 O_O -->
-- [ ] I have read the contribution guidelines given at https://github.com/TeamNewPipe/NewPipe/blob/HEAD/.github/CONTRIBUTING.md.
+- [x] I have read the contribution guidelines given at https://github.com/TeamNewPipe/NewPipe/blob/HEAD/.github/CONTRIBUTING.md.
-- [ ] This issue contains only one bug.
+- [x] This issue contains only one bug.
 I will open one issue for every bug report I want to file.

 ### Steps to reproduce the bug
 <!--
-1. Go to '...'
+1. Go to 'any videos'
-2. Press on '....'
+2. Press on 'download option'
-3. Swipe down to '....'
+3. Press on 'ok button' there will be no response.
--->
+4. App will automatically get closed in few seconds -->

 <!-- If you can't cause the bug to show up again reliably (and hence don't have a proper set of steps to give us), please still try to give as many details as possible on how you think you encountered the bug. -->